 Despite these concerns, many states have already legalized cannabis for medicinal and recreational use.
 As of 2021, 36 states and the District of Columbia have legalized medical cannabis, and 15 states have legalized recreational cannabis.
 Furthermore, there is growing support for federal legalization, with several bills being proposed in Congress.

 As of 2021, the use of cannabis for both medicinal and recreational purposes is legal in a limited number of countries.
 Currently, only three countries have legalized cannabis for both medicinal and recreational use: Canada, Uruguay, and Georgia.
-In Canada, cannabis was fully legalized for both medicinal and recreational use in 2018.
+Cannabis was fully legalized in Cannada for both medicinal and recreational use in 2018.
 In Uruguay, cannabis was legalized for both medicinal and recreational use in 2013.
 In Georgia, cannabis was decriminalized in 2021 and is being considered for legalization.

 It’s worth noting that while cannabis is not yet fully legal in some other countries, there may be decriminalization laws in place that reduce or eliminate criminal penalties for the possession of small amounts of cannabis.
 Additionally, some countries may have legalized cannabis for medicinal use only.
 It’s also worth mentioning that the legality of cannabis varies across countries.
 It is illegal in most countries, it is highly regulated and the laws around it are still evolving.

-In addition to legalization, there has also been a push for decriminalization, which would reduce or eliminate criminal penalties for possessing small amounts of cannabis.
-This would not only reduce the number of people incarcerated for cannabis-related offenses, but it would also help to address the issue of racial disparities in drug enforcement.
+In addition to legalization, there has also been a push for decriminalization.
+It would reduce or eliminate criminal penalties for possessing small amounts of cannabis.
+This would not only reduce the number of people incarcerated for cannabis-related offenses.
+But it would also help to address the issue of racial disparities in drug enforcement.